splunk/eventgen/documentation/TUTORIAL.md

 ```
     mode = replay
 ```
 Specify replay mode.
-This will leak out events at the same timing as they appear in the file (with gaps between events like they occurred in the source file).
+This will leak out events at the same timing as they appear in the file (with intervals between events like they occurred in the source file).
 Default mode is sample, so this is required for replay mode.

 ```
     sampletype = csv